winsor-tse/GDevelop-Platformer/README.md

 # GDevelop-Platformer
 This Game was used using the Gdevelop platform.

 Gdevelop uses loops, event handlers, entity handling, and frame by frame enitity movement.
+ALL pictures used in the game is in the repository.

 Development of the Game:
 ![gdevelop 1](https://user-images.githubusercontent.com/89112285/138921530-8abcdad7-93ea-45e6-8055-8e4d6e33509b.PNG)